Jenny Han: TV and film

 Han executive-produced the Netflix adaptation of her novel To All the Boys I've Loved Before, starring Lana Condor in the lead role, which began filming in July 2017 and was released by Netflix in August 2018, to positive reviews.
 Han had a brief cameo in the film.
 Han also executive-produced the sequel films To All the Boys: P.S.
 I Still Love You and To All the Boys: Always and Forever, which were released in 2020 and 2021.

 In June 2022, The Summer I Turned Pretty was released on Amazon Prime.
 Han created the series, which is based on her book trilogy of the same title, and serves as showrunner and executive producer.
 Han has cameos in the first, second, and third seasons.
 The television adaptation was noteworthy in part because there were a number of modifications to make the story more diverse.
 For example, in the book, Belly appears to be of European descent, as confirmed by the original book cover.
 In the television series, Belly is portrayed as biracial: her father is White and her mother is Korean-American.
 Additionally, one of Belly's love interests, Jeremiah Fisher, played by Gavin Casalegno, is depicted as openly bisexual in the television series, a characteristic not present in the books.
 The series was renewed for a second season before the first season was even released.
 The series was renewed for a third and final season, which premiered on Amazon Prime Video on July 16, 2025.On September 17, 2025, Han announced that a movie following the events of season 3 was greenlit by Prime.

 In 2022, Han launched her production company, Jenny Kissed Me, after signing a multiyear deal with Amazon Prime Video.
 Of the deal, Jennifer Salke, Head of Amazon Studios, said "Not only is Jenny Han a beloved and best-selling author, but she has also brought her voice to screens around the world, speaking to her fans with an authentic voice that inspires, moves and entertains her huge and growing fan base.
 We are so excited to now be the home for Jenny and her fantastic work to come.
 I know our global prime audience will thank us."
 In 2023, Han was named one of the Top 50 TV Producers of the Year by Variety and was named to Adweek's Creative 100.

 In May 2023, XO, Kitty, a spinoff television series to To All the Boys film series was released on Netflix.
 Han created the series and serves as writer, executive producer, and showrunner on the first season.
 The series follows Lara Jean's sister, Kitty Covey, as she goes on her own journey to boarding school in Seoul, South Korea.
 Season 1 was nominated for an Emmy for best teen series.
 In June 2023, Netflix announced that XO, Kitty was renewed for season 2.
-Season 2 was released on January 16, 2025, on Netflix.
+Season 2 was released on January 16, 2025, and season 3 on April 2, 2026, on Netflix.